How One Explorer Finds Beauty In Europe’s Abandoned Underground

 Additionally, explorers are encouraged to respect legal boundaries.
 Many abandoned places, particularly underground sites, are privately owned or legally protected.

-Trespassing can lead to severe consequences, both legally and for preserving these sites.
+Trespassing can lead to severe consequences, both legally and for the preservation of these sites.
 Explorers often work within a tight network, sharing advice and resources while adhering to these ethical standards to promote safety and respect for the places they visit.

 Abandoned Underground Submarine Base In Albania